How to set up automated document verification workflows

 Stage 2: AI-powered classification and extraction

-A classification model identifies the document type (identity card, proof of address, pay slip, etc.) with accuracy above 99 percent.
+A classification model identifies the document type (driver's license, proof of address, pay stub, etc.) with accuracy above 99 percent.
 An OCR engine then extracts structured data: name, address, dates, amounts, reference numbers.
-OCR benchmarks for 2026 confirm that leading engines achieve 96 percent accuracy on printed text and 95 percent on handwriting.
+Leading OCR engines achieve 96 percent accuracy on printed text and 95 percent on handwriting.

 Stage 3: Automated compliance checks

-Extracted data passes through a battery of configurable checks: temporal validity, format consistency with national standards, MRZ verification for identity documents, digital tampering detection, and security zone analysis.
+Extracted data passes through a battery of configurable checks: temporal validity, format consistency with federal and state standards, MRZ verification for passports and travel documents, digital tampering detection, and security zone analysis.
 These checks run in parallel in under 5 seconds.

 Stage 4: Cross-document verification

 The AI compares information across all documents in the file.
-Does the name on the identity document match the one on the proof of address?
+Does the name on the driver's license match the one on the proof of address?
 Is the declared address consistent with the bank statement?
+Are the Social Security Number and EIN used consistently across documents?
 Discrepancies are flagged with a confidence score for each detected anomaly.

 Stage 5: External enrichment and screening

-The workflow queries external databases: international sanctions lists, politically exposed persons (PEP) registries, stolen or lost document databases.
-For corporate entities, a company registry check and a beneficial ownership verification complete the analysis.
+The workflow queries external databases: OFAC Specially Designated Nationals (SDN) list, FinCEN 314(a) requests, state business registries (Secretary of State filings), and politically exposed persons (PEP) databases.
+For corporate entities, a beneficial ownership check against FinCEN's BOI database and state records completes the analysis.
 See our AI vs. manual verification comparison to measure the performance gap at this stage.

 Stage 6: Decision and routing